Grey Matters (Fringe): Plot

 While viewing security footage, Olivia recognizes Newton, the leader of the shapeshifters who was reanimated from a cryogenically frozen head at the end of "Momentum Deferred".
 Astrid and Walter research the patient's physician, Dr. Paris, and learn he set up an indefinite prescription fourteen years ago for Slater as well as two other patients in the same week.
 Peter and Olivia interview one of these other patients, who constantly thought about the number 28, but was recently cured of her obsessive compulsive disorder by Newton.
 She tells them she was originally sent to the hospital by Dr Paris for mild postpartum depression, and that her obsessive compulsive disorder started soon after.
 Peter and Olivia also hear of a third patient who was mysteriously cured two days ago.
 Walter realizes that all the patients were given constant doses of organ transplant medication, and that foreign brain tissue was stored in each of their brains.

-Walter undergoes a CT scan, and the team learn Walter had three pieces of his brain tissue removed from his hippocampus, the primary repository for long-term memory.
+Walter undergoes a MRI scan, and the team learn Walter had three pieces of his brain tissue removed from his hippocampus, the primary repository for long-term memory.
 The pieces were then apparently stored inside the brains of the cured patients fourteen years ago.
 Knowing only Walter could comprehend the memories concerning how to open a portal to another reality, the shapeshifters kidnap him.
 By the time the others find Walter, Newton has already learned what he needs to know and escapes.
 Olivia manages to stop them, but is forced to choose between seizing Newton and saving Walter, as he has been given a lethal dose of a neurotoxin that will kill him unless Newton gives them the correct directions.
 Olivia chooses to save Walter's life, and Newton replies "Now I know how weak you are".

 Broyles eases Olivia's concerns that she made an emotional choice by assuring her that her decision to save Walter was a logical one as Walter is highly valuable to the team.

-As Walter undergoes a follow-up MRI, he flashes back to a past surgery, where he is being operated on by William Bell (also known as Dr. Paris, played by Leonard Nimoy), who removed Walter's brain fragments and hid them in the patients' brains to prevent anyone else from gaining the information.
+As Walter undergoes a follow-up MRI, he flashes back to a past surgery, where he is being operated on by Dr. Paris (revealed to be William Bell, played by Leonard Nimoy), who removed Walter's brain fragments and hid them in the patients' brains to prevent anyone else from gaining the information.